City-Bureau/field-guide/site/content/on-assignment/notetaking.md

 ## TIPS

-1. **Read the documentation:** Prepare for your assignment by reading any meeting minutes, agendas, transcripts and other documentation associated with your meeting.
+1. **Do your pre-research:** Prepare for your assignment by reading any meeting minutes, agendas, transcripts and other documentation associated with your meeting.
 2. **Create a system:** It’s ok to stick to keywords, phrases and short sentences to maximize the number of points you record during you assigned meeting (you can always add later).
 Raw notes can be used to create a more thorough submission.
 3. **Listen and learn:** Make a conscious effort to pay attention during your assignment.
 Concentrate on being accurate and hearing different perspectives.
 4. **Make connections:** Notetaking by hand?
 Weave blank space throughout your notes to backfill with comments, questions and connections that arise throughout meeting.
 Typing?
 Use functions like bold and underlined text to group similar sections.